-Our Genetics, Rheumatology, Infection, Immunology and Dermatology CAG promotes academic input into the delivery of state-of-the-art clinical services, fuels investigative clinical research, and promotes the translation of basic science discoveries.
+Our Genetics, Rheumatology, Infection, Immunology and Dermatology Clinical Academic Group (CAG) promotes academic input into the delivery of state-of-the-art clinical services, fuels investigative clinical research, and promotes the translation of basic science discoveries.

 Through enhancing research; forging new connections and collaborations; fostering new initiatives; and hosting outside experts, Genetics, Rheumatology, Infection, Immunology and Dermatology (GRIID) aims to engender the excitement of research-based medicine.

-The GRIID CAG’s clinical remit embraces ambulatory services for severe chronic inflammatory diseases of skin, joints and connective tissues; musculoskeletal services; clinical services for infectious diseases and sexual health; infection prevention and control teams at Guy’s and St Thomas and King’s College Hospitals; services for the largest HIV cohort in the EU; a regional clinical genetics service; nationally-funded services for rare complex genetic disorders such as Epidermolysis Bullosa, Xeroderma Pigmentosa, and Bardet Biedl syndrome; and tertiary clinical activities from over 100 Primary Care Trusts within the St John’s Institute of Dermatology and the Louise Coote Lupus Unit.
+The GRIID CAG’s clinical remit embraces ambulatory services for severe chronic inflammatory diseases of skin, joints and connective tissues; musculoskeletal services; clinical services for infectious diseases and sexual health; infection prevention and control teams at Guy’s and St Thomas' and King’s College Hospital NHS Foundation Trusts; services for the largest HIV cohort in the EU; a regional clinical genetics service; nationally-funded services for rare complex genetic disorders such as Epidermolysis Bullosa, Xeroderma Pigmentosa, and Bardet Biedl syndrome; and tertiary clinical activities from over 100 Primary Care Trusts within the St John’s Institute of Dermatology and the Louise Coote Lupus Unit.

 The CAG provides support for complex multidisciplinary services within other specialities including renal, paediatric and adult allergy, neurology, respiratory, women and children’s services, haematology and orthopaedics, and comprehensive regional and supra-regional skin cancer services.

-The CAG also embraces clinical diagnostic services for Guy’s and St Thomas’ genetics, virology, microbiology and specialised dermatology laboratories.
+The CAG also embraces clinical diagnostic services for Guy’s and St Thomas’ NHS Foundation Trust genetics, virology, microbiology and specialised dermatology laboratories.

 As part of the groundbreaking 100,000 Genomes Project, King’s Health Partners, together with collaborating organisations, is home to an accredited and pioneering Genomic Medicine Centre.
 This is part of a national programme that will focus on cancer and rare diseases, and will enable ground-breaking research to decode 100,000 human genomes, a scale not seen anywhere else in the world.